 How Do Consumers Rate the Affordability of Their Premiums, Deductibles, and Copayments?

 We asked adults for their thoughts on how affordable their health insurance costs and cost-sharing responsibilities are.
-Our measures of affordability for
+Our measures of affordability for premiums and deductibles diverged from consumers'

 Exhibit 1 Health Care Affordability Index, 2014-2015